Skip to content

 The Patria's material history mirrors the line's quiet evolution.
 It began in rose gold with the Patria Admiral.
 Then came stainless steel versions, bringing the Cal.
 617 to a wider audience.
 For 2025, the Ref.
 6612 series introduces grade 5 titanium — the first time the Patria has been built in this material.

 Titanium changes what a hand-wound watch feels like on the wrist.
 It is lighter than steel.
 It resists scratches more effectively.
 And it is warm against the skin in a way steel never is — where steel draws heat away from your body, titanium stays at skin temperature almost immediately.
-A hand-wound watch is a daily ritual: you pick it up, you wind it, you put it on.
-In titanium, that daily contact feels different from the first moment.
+Titanium reaches skin temperature almost immediately.
+Steel draws heat away.
+The difference is apparent from the first contact.

 What has not changed: Cal.
 617, the Breguet overcoil, the six-position regulation, the hand-finishing on invisible surfaces.
 The same movement.
 The same standards.
-The same single watchmaker.
+The same hands.

 The Patria range starts around €2,200 for the entry-level model and rises considerably for gold.
 The Titan sits in between — a Glashütte hand-wound manufacture caliber in grade 5 titanium, starting around €2,600.